signalfx/otelworkshop/docs/apm/host/python.md

 ## Configure Environment

-Set up environment and run Python Flask server using auto-instrumentation
+**Open the first terminal window** in your Linux instance and set up environment and run Python Flask server using auto-instrumentation:

 ```bash
 cd ~/otelworkshop/host/python
 source run-server.sh
 ```
 You will see the server startup text when this is run.

 ## Run client application

-Run the client python app via the `splk-py-trace` command to send requests to the Flask server.
-Open a new terminal window to your Linux instance and run the Python client to sent POST requests to the Flask server.
+**Open a new terminal window** in your Linux instance and run the Python client to sent POST requests to the Flask server:

+Run the client python app via the `splk-py-trace` command to send requests to the Flask server:

 ```bash
 cd ~/otelworkshop/host/python